MRCpy.DWGCS

 weights_alphaarray, default = None

-weights_betabeta, default = None
+weights_betaarray, default = None

 phistr or BasePhi instance, default = ‘linear’

 Type of feature mapping function to use for mapping the input data.
-The currenlty available feature mapping methods are ‘fourier’, ‘relu’, and ‘linear’.
+The currently available feature mapping methods are ‘fourier’, ‘relu’, and ‘linear’.
 The users can also implement their own feature mapping object (should be a BasePhi instance) and pass it to this argument.
 Note that when using ‘fourier’ feature mapping, training and testing instances are expected to be normalized.
 To implement a feature mapping, please go through the Feature Mappings section.

 ‘linear’